RCC-M S8300 analysis laboratory

 5200 m² laboratory + 99% of services are provided in-house

-You want to ensure the compliance of your nuclear materials and equipment
+Do you want to secure the compliance of your nuclear materials and equipment?

-In the Nuclear sector, mastering regulatory requirements is an absolute imperative.
-The RCC-M, and more specifically section S8300, defines the requirements for chemical analysis of metallic materials used in the manufacture of nuclear pressure equipment.
+In the Nuclear sector, mastering regulatory requirements is an absolute must.
+The RCC-M, and more specifically paragraph S8300, defines the requirements relating to chemical analysis of metal materials used in the manufacture of nuclear pressure equipment.

-At the Filab laboratory, we support nuclear industry companies in conducting chemical analyses compliant with RCC-M S8300, providing reliable, interpretable, and usable results for your regulatory submissions.
+At Filab laboratory, we support nuclear industry players in the performance of chemical analysis compliant with RCC-M S8300, providing reliable, interpretable results that can be used in your regulatory files.

-The RCC-M (Design and Construction Rules for Mechanical Equipment of PWR Nuclear Islands) governs the conformity of materials used in nuclear equipment.
+The RCC-M (Design and Construction Rules for Mechanical Components of PWR Nuclear Islands) governs compliance with the materials used in nuclear equipment.

 Chapter S8300 specifies: